Toronto Market Analysis

 Tale of two markets – how did it feel if you were buying or selling condos?

 In order to predict what is coming next for Toronto’s real estate market, we can look at three predictive stats, which we go into in detail below.
-When we look at the big picture about what these stats predict for sale prices, we’re seeing some conflicting indications of what will come next, but overall it appears the average price will rise slightly in Toronto in March, both for the market as a whole as well as the condo market.
-There, we said it!
+When we look at the big picture about what these stats predict for sale prices, there’s a consistent indication across all three predictive stats that the average price will drop significantly in Toronto in May.
+Whether that is good news or not depends on if you’re on the buying or selling side!

 Let’s take a more detailed look at the three predictive stats we have for what comes next in the Toronto market.